 Some of them provide:

-The site owner is also responsible for securing the areas they want to control and for changes made with the hosting option.
+The site owner is also responsible for securing the areas they want to control and for changes made to the hosting option.

 Security Concepts:

-Harden WordPress security is a super important step for keeping your digital empire safe.
+Harden WordPress security is an important step for keeping your digital empire safe.
 The main aim of this guide is to provide some basic security concepts you shouldn’t skip.
 Here are some security concepts that you should know:

 Working Environment:

-Workplace safety should never be taken lightly by any business.
-Due to the sensitivity and regulations associated with our data, it is essential to protect it and lower security incidents.
+Any business should never take workplace safety lightly.
+Due to the sensitivity and regulations associated with our data, it is essential to protect it and reduce security incidents.

-While securing Working Environment, keep these factors in mind:
+While securing the Working Environment, keep these factors in mind:

 Deep Defence:

-This concept promotes the use of every single security approach on every layer.
-It involves using a firewall at very basic to avoid external attacks, a security scanner to find threats in events, and authentication control to prevent unauthorized access.
-Keep this in mind; every security aspect is designed to fix bugs, warnings, and attacks directly.
+This concept promotes the use of every security approach on every layer.
+It involves using a firewall at the very basic level to avoid external attacks, a security scanner to find threats in events, and authentication control to prevent unauthorized access.
+Remember that every security aspect is designed to fix bugs, warnings, and attacks directly.

 Least Privilege Principle:

-If you are allowing multiple editors and authors to access the site, make sure you enable them with only limited resources that are essential.
+If you allow multiple editors and authors to access the site, make sure you enable them with only essential and limited resources.

-The principle is based on this idea: all user accounts at all times should run with as few privileges as possible.
-It’s all about giving limited access to users they require.
+The principle is based on the idea that all user accounts should run with as few privileges as possible.
+It’s all about giving limited access to users who require it.

 It provides: